nwakego98/learning-git/README.md

 # learning-git

-##This repo was used to learn git from Amigoscode
+##This repo was used to learn git and github course from Amigoscode

 http://amigoscode.com/courses/git-github